cisco-en-programmability/terraform-provider-dnacenter/docs/resources/resource_dna_sda_fabric_port_assignment_for_user_device.md

 page_title: "dna_sda_fabric_port_assignment_for_user_device Resource - terraform-provider-dnacenter"
 subcategory: "SDA"
 description: |-
-  The dna_sda_fabric_port_assignment_for_user_device resource allows you to assign a DNACenter SDA port for a user device.
+  The dna_sda_fabric_port_assignment_for_user_device resource allows you to assign a Cisco DNA Center SDA port for a user device.
 ---

 # Resource dna_sda_fabric_port_assignment_for_user_device

-The dna_sda_fabric_port_assignment_for_user_device resource allows you to assign a DNACenter SDA port for a user device.
+The dna_sda_fabric_port_assignment_for_user_device resource allows you to assign a Cisco DNA Center SDA port for a user device.

 ## Example Usage